Skip to content

 • Parent category: "Chairs" (has BAIA configuration)

-• Result: "Chairs" category configuration is inherited and used
+• Result: Best practice products from "Chairs" category configuration are inherited and used

 Dos and don'ts